hugoferreira/hugoferreira.github.com/_posts/2017-07-02-on-more-prisioners.md

 ## Simulation

+I like to solve the same problem using more than one technique; so, as always, we shall simulate it:

 ```javascript
 const random = (min, max) => Math.floor(Math.random() * (Math.floor(max) - Math.ceil(min) + 1)) + Math.ceil(min)
 const avg = (r) => r.reduce((a, b) => a+b) / r.length